Gregg Wallace's MasterChef replacement 'revealed' as I'm A Celebrity star: 'She'll shake things up'

-Grace Dent is being lined up as Gregg Wallace’s MasterChef replacement, latest reports claim.
+The replacement for Gregg Wallace on Celebrity MasterChef has been announced as Grace Dent, as she gushed over the new role.

-The TV chef is in the middle of an “inappropriate behaviour” scandal and has exited the show.
+TV chef Gregg is in the middle of an ‘inappropriate behaviour’ scandal and has exited the show.

 It’s been widely discussed about who is likely to take Gregg‘s place ever since the controversy blew up.
-And it’s been claimed that the BBC show has now found itself a new host – “a perfect choice”, according to a TV source.
+And it was recently claimed that the BBC show had found itself a new host – “a perfect choice”, according to a TV source.

 Meanwhile, Gregg has committed to “fully cooperating” with Banijay UK as an investigation is underway.
 However, he has denied all allegations against him, including behaviours sexual in nature.

-Grace Dent, who is a regular critic on BBC’s MasterChef, is said to replace Gregg, reports The Sun.
+Grace Dent, who is a regular critic on BBC’s MasterChef, will take over from Gregg.

+In a statement, I’m A Celebrity star Grace said: “I’ve been watching MasterChef since I was a girl sitting with my dad on the sofa.
+My whole family watches it.
+It’s all about uncovering and championing talent – and to have ended up in this position, is more than a dream to me.

+I’ve been watching MasterChef since I was a girl sitting with my dad on the sofa.

-A TV source told the publication: “Grace is the perfect choice to replace Gregg on MasterChef.
+It comes after a TV source told The Sun: “Grace is the perfect choice to replace Gregg on MasterChef.
 She’s knowledgeable about food and opinionated, plus it’s great to have a woman as a judge on the show.
-It will shake things up and give the series the boost it needs after such an upsetting and uncertain time.
+It will shake things up and give the series the boost it needs after such an upsetting and uncertain time.”

 “She is already a fan favourite and has won lots of respect in the foodie world thanks to her no-nonsense style and sense of humour,” the source continued.